 Escaping Reality Doesn’t Mean Being Lost Forever

-31-year old Deborah Emmanuel reveals how growing up in a loveless home left her afraid and perpetually adrift.
+31-year old Deborah Emmanuel reveals how growing up in a volatile home left her afraid and perpetually adrift.
 After being imprisoned at the tender age of 19, she now expresses her passion through art.

 Addiction is a disease as seen in this protagonist’s world.
 With alcoholic parents and drug-using siblings, this featured personality refuses to be another casualty.